The Beth Lists

 Picture

-Our room didn't look like the room Elvis stayed in, when he was in town performing in the 1950's.
-Evidently he was booked at the Kentwood Arms Hotel, but preferred a motel and moved over here.
 He probably liked being able to pull right up to the room and walk in... just like we did.
 Today, the hotel's Elvis Room is decorated with a bed that looks like a pink Cadillac and giant retro murals.

 A Little Nostalgia

-We got a tiny bit of motel nostalgia in the bathroom with the flesh colored tile and the small frosted window.
+We got a tiny bit of motel nostalgia, in the bathroom with the flesh colored tile and the small frosted window.

 Picture